 This same concept goes for your blog.

 In the sea of millions of blogs out there and the high competitiveness, you need to stand out.
 You need to let people know you exist and that you are relevant.
 The best way to do that, especially for a new blog, is through both marketing and SEO (Search Engine Optimization).
+Both of those will help your topical authority in your industry.

 First Blog Post – What to Write?